tt9696/efficientnetv2-yolov4-pcb-detection/README_PCB_IC_Detection.md

 ## 🎯 Objectives

 - Integrate **EfficientNetv2-L** as the YOLOv4 backbone to improve feature extraction efficiency.
-- Optimize anchor box settings for PCB datasets with small-scale objects.
+- Test anchor box settings for PCB datasets with small-scale objects.
 - Experiment with various loss functions, including **CIoU** and **SIoU**.
 - Evaluate the impact of **Bag of Freebies (BoF)** techniques on detection performance.